Consequences and Prevention

-Project sponsors can sometimes bear as much moral (and legal) responsibility for damage as the contractor, if they haven't done even the most basic of due diligence to prevent or minimize damage.
+Project sponsors can sometimes bear as much moral (and legal) responsibility for damage as the contractor, if they haven't made even the most basic effort to prevent or minimize damage.
 Yet, some simple steps can help fulfill this responsibility:

 Construction vibration damage is mostly, if not entirely, preventable.
 It occurs far too often because it is poorly understood by those financing and performing the work and largely exempted from both unbiased examination and responsibility.
 Clearly, it is better to prevent it than to fix the likely expensive damage after the fact - or, worse yet, to try to "solve" the problem in the courts.
 A legal approach is both far more expensive (usually even than the cost of complete repair) and less likely to yield a fair resolution.
 Even a win in court for the sponsor or contractor will likely have negative repercussions that can last for years.
 Yet, those contractors and project sponsors who try to evade responsibility for extensive, widespread and well-documented damage are almost certainly forcing the homeowner(s) to file suit.

 In the end, handling and preventing vibration damage is about respecting the rights and property of innocent home and building owners just as much as one who owns or runs construction projects expects cooperation from them.
 As the public becomes more and more knowledgeable about the real risks of construction vibration damage, construction projects will become more contentious and expensive, unless those who fund and perform them face the reality of vibration damage.
-They can then take serious, but mostly relatively cheap and easy, steps to prevent it, both honestly and justly.
-A contractor or sponsor who mistreats homeowners having legitimate damage claims to avoid responsibility for the damage, is only creating a far larger problem (and expense) for future work.
+They can then take serious, but mostly relatively cheap and easy, steps to prevent it.
+A contractor or sponsor who mistreats homeowners having legitimate damage claims, in order to avoid responsibility for the damage, is only creating a far larger problem (and expense) for the current and future work.